 DUI breath tests are subject to a variety of errors that can call the results into questions and potentially get them excluded from evidence.
 Reasons that a breath test might not accurately reflect someone’s blood alcohol concentration (“BAC”) include:

 - The officer administering the test did not follow the required breath testing procedures;1

 - A high-protein/low-carb diet or a medical condition such as gastroesophageal reflux disease (“GERD”) “tricked” the breath testing device; or

-- A phenomenon such as residual mouth alcohol or rising blood alcohol wrongly inflated a defendant’s BAC.
+- A phenomenon such as residual mouth alcohol or rising blood alcohol wrongly inflated a defendant’s BAC level.

 To help you better understand breath tests in drunk driving cases, our California DUI defense lawyers discuss, below:

 - 1. When is a breath test given in a DUI case?

 - 2. Can a driver refuse to take a DUI breath test?

 - 3. Is it better to choose a DUI breath test or blood test?

 - 4. Can Title 17 violations lead to falsely elevated BAC results?